 Home to glacial valleys, beautiful mountains and the number one ranked course in the world, explore all that Northern Ireland has to offer...

 Home to one of the top five ranked courses in the world, the only venue not in Great Britain to host the British Open, and four major champions, Northern Ireland’s seat amongst the best-golfing destinations worldwide leaves little in question.

 Known for its Norman castles, glacial valleys, copious mountain ranges, and both political and religious monuments, the story and evolution of the nation shines through in its appearance.
 A blend of sightseeing, quality links courses, and diverse accommodations make for completely personalized stay… One you won’t soon forget!

 Where to stay

-A personal favorite of mine was the Bushmills Inn, and I honestly cannot say enough about the 4-star accommodation that has recently been awarded the top accommodation in the whole of Northern Ireland.
+Located on the outskirts of Portrush, a personal favorite of ours is the Bushmills Inn, we honestly cannot say enough about this 4-star accommodation that has previously been awarded the top accommodation in the whole of Northern Ireland.
 Blending quaint and comfortable with classy and elegant, the exposed beams, earthy tones, and roaring peat fires welcome vacations with a warmth and tranquility that’ll set the mood for the duration of your stay.